willchb/r85/README.md

 # r85

-This is a binary and text encoding with radix-85 representation.
+This is a binary and text encoding tool that uses radix-85 representation.

-It's like base64, only that it uses 85 symbols rather than 64, which produces smaller result.
+It's like base64, only that it uses 85 symbols rather than 64, which produces smaller results.
 This is also different from base64 because it provides encryption.

+It can be used from the command line or programatically as a node module in any [Node.js®] script.

+> ## TL;DR
+>
+> Although I strong recommend reading the whole document, if you're in a rush
+> to start using this package, or just need a quick sample code to start, jump
+> straight to the [Examples] section.
+Though, even is the case, you might also
+> like to take a look at the [Using as a CLI tool] section.

 ## It's lightning fast